The Proven Hydraulink Difference

-- Quality ranges of hydraulic hoses, fittings, and accessories proven to last in mining applications
+- Quality ranges of hydraulic hoses, fittings, fire suppression, automatic lubrication, and accessories proven to last in the harshest conditions

-- Purpose-built, fully equipped containerised hose making facilities delivered to mine sites
+- Purpose-built, fully equipped containerised hose-making facilities delivered to mining or large project sites

-- Technical support and backup by an experienced and dedicated team who attend site
+- Technical support and backup by an experienced and dedicated team who attends the site

 - Continuity of supply

 - Packages designed to fit and assist a 24/7 operation